A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 Rubin Carter and a couple of friends are drivin' around.

-Number one contender for the middleweight crown
+one contender for the middleweight crown

 Had no idea what kinda shit was about to go down

-a cop pulled him over to the side of the road
+When a cop pulled him over to the side of the road

-In Paterson that's the way go.
+In Paterson that's just the way things go.

 'Less you wanna draw the heat.

-Bello had a partner and he had a rap for the cops.
+Alfred Bello had a partner and he had a rap for the cops.

-Him and Arthur Dexter Bradley were just out prowlin' around
+Him and Dexter Bradley just out prowlin' around

 He said, 'I saw two men runnin' out, they like middleweights